Hi! Welcome to Biology4Everyone!

 Maybe I could help with that!

-Here’s my 4 most popular articles to date:
+Here are my 4 most popular articles in Medium.

 And they're just the tip of the iceberg!

-I also really look forward to hearing your questions about biology.
-Maybe the question you asked will be the spark for my next article!
-Just email me: info [at] biology4everyone [dot] com.
+Hey!
+Got a question about biology?
+Maybe the question you ask will be the spark for my next article!

 You can also follow me on B4E's Facebook page or on Twitter.

-Subscribe to receive Biology4Everyone’s exclusive newsletter highlighting our latest articles and the best in current biology news!
+Get Biology4Everyone's weekly updates highlighting our latest articles and the best in current biology news!

 And here's an extra bonus for subscribing!!